arnobt78/FreeScribe-ML-ReactVite-WebApp/README.md

 Then go to that project folder, and write this command via terminal from your project folder: `npm install -D tailwindcss postcss autoprefixer`

-Then install tailwindcss and its peer dependencies, then generate your `tailwind.config.js` and `postcss.config.js` files.: `npx tailwindcss init -p`
+Then install tailwindcss and its peer dependencies, then generate your `tailwind.config.js` and `postcss.config.js` files: `npx tailwindcss init -p`

 Then add the paths to all of your template files in your tailwind.config.js file.